ONSdigital/svelte-components/src/lib/layout/Scroller/docs/component.md

-Components for adding scrollytelling sections to a feature article.
+Components for adding interactive scrollytelling sections to a feature article.

-Note: These examples will not preview correctly in the iframes on this page.
-You can select the examples from the menu instead.

 <!-- prettier-ignore -->
 ```html